Doctoral training sessions

 - Circuit de la thèse (Depositing and disseminating your thesis)

-- 4 December 2024, 13 March 2025, 20 May 2025 and 26 June 2025 → All University of Lille graduate schools
+- 16 January 2026, 3 April 2026 and 17 June 2026 → All University of Lille graduate schools

 Disseminating research through the publication of scientific articles is a central part of a researcher's work, which has undergone profound changes since the end of the 20th century, with the transitions linked to digital technology and, more recently, to the global movement towards a more open science.

-The aim of the modules below is to give doctoral students a comprehensive overview of the various economic and intellectual issues involved in publishing their work and making it available in open access (green, gold, and diamond), while also addressing the risks (predatory journals) and other forms of scientific communication.
+The aim of the sessions below is to give doctoral students a comprehensive overview of the various economic and intellectual issues involved in publishing their work and making it available in open access (green, gold, and diamond), while also addressing the risks (predatory journals) and other forms of scientific communication.

-Sessions in English, dates for the 2024-2025 academic year and registration links:
+🇬🇧 Sessions in English, dates for the 2025-2026 academic year and registration links:

-Sessions in French, dates for the 2024-2025 academic year and registration links:
+Sessions in French, dates for the 2025-2026 academic year and registration links:

-Is it difficult to be visible and well identified in one's field of expertise, to create a genuine professional digital identity given the proliferation of tools and services available?
-Using the concepts of digital identity, bibliometrics, open access and the scientific community, we will show how to increase the individual and collective visibility of one's output and work in the context of Open science.
+Is it difficult to be visible and well-identified in one's field of expertise, to create a genuine professional digital identity given the proliferation of tools and services available?
+Using the concepts of digital identity, bibliometrics, open access and the scientific community, we will show how to increase the individual and collective visibility of one's output and work in the context of open science.

-Sessions in English, dates for the 2024-2025 academic year and registration links:
+🇬🇧 Sessions in English, dates for the 2025-2026 academic year and registration links:

-Sessions in French, dates for the 2024-2025 academic year and registration links:
+Sessions in French, dates for the 2025-2026 academic year and registration links:

-- Intérêts et limites de la bibliométrie (Value and limits of bibliometrics
+- Intérêts et limites de la bibliométrie (Value and limits of bibliometrics)

-- 12 March 2025
+- 11 March 2026

 Within the Open Science movement, increasing attention is being paid to the data produced by the scientific community.
 Those involved in research (politicians, funders...) are encouraging the promotion and sharing of data, in particular to improve the transparency and reproducibility of research.